In Myanmar coup, grievance and ambition drove military chief’s power grab

 “This is a proud man,” said a former Western diplomat with extensive firsthand experience with the commander in chief.
 He “distrusted and disliked Suu Kyi intensely,” another former diplomat said, and “never reconciled to civilian rule led by her from the very beginning.”

-As protests against the coup are met with increasing force, including rubber bullets, a looming question is how far Min Aung Hlaing will go to keep his hold on power.
+As protests against the coup are met with increasing force, including rubber bullets and some live rounds, a looming question is how far Min Aung Hlaing will go to keep his hold on power.
 Nothing in his past shows an ability to back down or compromise — rather, he feels compelled to display strength when challenged, people familiar with him say.
 Already banned from Facebook and subject to U.S. sanctions for his role in the Rohingya purge, it is unclear what could change Min Aung Hlaing’s behavior.

 Popular uprisings in 1988 and 2007 were put down with bloody force by the same military that Min Aung Hlaing defines himself by, and which he now leads.